gdouzwt/blog/_posts/2020-02-15-foundation-test-review.md

  `ScheduledThreadPoolExecutor`

 An `ExecutorService` that can schedule commands to run after a given delay, or to execute periodically.
 The schedule     methods create tasks with various delays and return a task object that can     be used to cancel or check execution.
-The `scheduleAtFixedRate` and  `scheduleWithFixedDelay` methods create and execute tasks that run periodically until cancelled.
+The `scheduleAtFixedRate` and  `scheduleWithFixedDelay` methods create and execute tasks that run periodically until cancelled.<!--more-->

 Commands submitted using the `Executor.execute(java.lang.Runnable)` and `ExecutorService.submit` methods are scheduled with a requested delay of zero.
 Zero and negative delays (but not periods) are also allowed in schedule methods, and are treated as     requests for immediate execution.